ligolang/ligo/gitlab-pages/docs/reference/bytes.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Bytes.concat left right` is the sequence of bytes obtained
+The call `concat left right` is the sequence of bytes obtained
     by concatenating the sequence `left` before the sequence `right`.